 Where can you find out more about the issues?

-The following sources of information provide a variety of perspectives on the situation in Burma and do not necessarily reflect our views.
+The following sources of information provide a variety of perspectives on the situation in Myanmar and do not necessarily reflect our views.

 Government travel advice for nationals: